 Astute readers will note that Sunday doesn’t offer a weed pre-emergent nor do any of their products contain humic acids.
 In fact their micro-nutrient offerings are slim as well.
 Most of their products contain tiny amounts of Iron but aside from trace amounts of Manganese, Boron, Zinc, Calcium, and Magnesium there aren’t any other micros in their pouches… and depending on what pouches they send you throughout the year you may not even get a product that contains all of these nutrients.

-I do appreciate that some of their products contain seaweed or kelp extracts; these are what we call bio-stimulants that aren’t actually nutrients but they stimulate the plants’ ability to use nutrients more efficiently for better growth, in this case root development with kelp extracts.
+I do appreciate that some of their products contain tiny amounts of seaweed or kelp extracts; these are what we call bio-stimulants that aren’t actually nutrients, but they stimulate the plants’ ability to use nutrients more efficiently for better growth, in this case root development with kelp extracts.
 Most however don’t contain any bio-stimulants and only high rates of Nitrogen compared to all other nutrients.

 Another point to note is that urea is an acidifying fertilizer so if you use Sunday pouches only for a long period of time this will slowly acidify your soil.
 This can be a good thing for people that have high or neutral soil pH because almost all grass types perform best when soil is slightly low (6.5 is my target in my lawn) but if your soil is acidic to begin with acidifying fertilizers may push the pH level lower than you’d like over a long period of time.